Economic history of China (1949–present): Reform and opening, beginning in 1982

 From the 1980s to 1994, China had a revenue-sharing fiscal contracting system in which local governments transferred a part of their tax revenues to the next highest level of government of retained the rest.

 In 1981, China joined the International Monetary Fund and the World Bank.
 It resumed status as a member of the General Agreement on Tariffs and Trade (GATT) in 1987.

 In 1986, the Contract Labor Law was passed, increasing management's power.
 Newly hired workers had to sign year-to-year contracts, with the goal of the policy being to reduce and eventually eliminate permanent employment for state employees.

 Although the reform program achieved impressive successes, it also gave rise to several serious problems.
 One problem was the challenge to party authority presented by the principles of free-market activity and professional managerial autonomy.
 Another difficulty was a wave of crime, corruption, and—in the minds of many older people—moral deterioration caused by the looser economic and political climate.
 The most fundamental tensions were those created by the widening income disparities between the people who were "getting rich" and those who were not and by the pervasive threat of inflation.
 These concerns played a role in the political struggle that culminated in party general secretary Hu Yaobang's forced resignation in 1987.
 Following Hu's resignation, the leadership engaged in an intense debate over the future course of the reforms and how to balance the need for efficiency and market incentives with the need for government guidance and control.
 The commitment to further reform was affirmed, but its pace, and the emphasis to be placed on macroeconomic and micro-economic levers, remained objects of caution.

 Through 1987 and into early 1988, Zhao's reform agenda focused on combining enterprise contracting with coastal development efforts.
 In summer 1988, radical price reform again became on the agenda.
-It provoked a dramatic reaction: inflation spiraled for the first time since the 1940s, and the announced push for price reforms precipitated panic buying, runs on the bank, and protests in opposition to the market reforms.
+It provoked a dramatic reaction: inflation spiraled for the first time since the 1940s, and the announced push for price reforms precipitated panic buying, bank runs, and protests, including the 1989 Tiananmen Square protests, in opposition to the market reforms.
 By fall 1988, price liberalization plans were halted and leadership instead focused on price reform, austerity, and retrenchment.

 Also in 1988, the Enterprise Law was passed.
 It gave enterprises the authority to make major production decisions (including dismissing workers).
 Following the law's passage, enterprises were leased from the state to management and became distinct legal entities.
 Workers in these formerly state-run enterprises lost the protections of being state employees.
 Corporate structures such as partnerships and limited liability companies became permitted.
-The Communist Party began describing private enterprises as a "supplement to the socialist publicly owned economy," a characterization that raised their status.
+The CCP began describing private enterprises as a "supplement to the socialist publicly owned economy," a characterization that raised their status.